Ghana commends ECOWAS’ efforts to regulate arms brokering in Sub-region

-Afi Azaratu Yakubu, the Executive Secretary, National Commission on Small Arms and Light Weapons, has commended ECOWAS and its partners for producing a report which provides an excellent basis for an in-depth discussion on arms brokering within West Africa.
+Mrs Afi Azaratu Yakubu, the Executive Secretary of the National Commission on Small Arms and Light Weapons has commended ECOWAS and its partners for producing a report, which provides an excellent basis for an in-depth discussion on arms brokering within West Africa.

 The report and accompanying operational guidelines provide further basis for the Member States to elaborate laws and procedures to regulate brokering practices.